vacuastreas/shoelace/docs/pages/components/select.md

 ### Lazy loading options

-Lazy loading options is very hard to get right. `<wa-select>` largely follows how a native `<select>` works.
+Lazy loading options is very hard to get right. `<sl-select>` largely follows how a native `<select>` works.

 Here are the following conditions:

-- If a `<wa-select>` is created without any options, but is given a `value` attribute, its `value` will be `""`, and then when options are added, if any of the options have a value equal to the `<wa-select>` value, the value of the `<wa-select>` will equal that of the option.
+- If a `<sl-select>` is created without any options, but is given a `value` attribute, its `value` will be `""`, and then when options are added, if any of the options have a value equal to the `<sl-select>` value, the value of the `<sl-select>` will equal that of the option.

-EX: `<wa-select value="foo">` will have a value of `""` until `<wa-option value="foo">Foo</wa-option>` connects, at which point its value will become `"foo"` when submitting.
+EX: `<sl-select value="foo">` will have a value of `""` until `<sl-option value="foo">Foo</sl-option>` connects, at which point its value will become `"foo"` when submitting.

-- If a `<wa-select multiple>` with an initial value has multiple values, but only some of the options are present, it will only respect the options that are present, and if a selected option is loaded in later, _AND_ the value of the select has not changed via user interaction or direct property assignment, it will add the selected option to the form value and to the `.value` of the select.
+- If a `<sl-select multiple>` with an initial value has multiple values, but only some of the options are present, it will only respect the options that are present, and if a selected option is loaded in later, _AND_ the value of the select has not changed via user interaction or direct property assignment, it will add the selected option to the form value and to the `.value` of the select.

-This can be hard to conceptualize, so heres a fairly large example showing how lazy loaded options work with `<wa-select>` and `<wa-select multiple>` when given initial value attributes.
+This can be hard to conceptualize, so heres a fairly large example showing how lazy loaded options work with `<sl-select>` and `<sl-select multiple>` when given initial value attributes.
 Feel free to play around with it in a codepen.

 ```html:preview
 <form id="lazy-options-example">